spectrocloud/tutorials/terraform/vmware-cluster-deployment-tf/README.md

 # Hello Universe TF

-This folder contains the demo code for the [Deploy App Workloads with a PCG](placeholder for the tutorial link) tutorial.
+This folder contains the demo code for the Deploy App Workloads with a PCG tutorial.
 Use the code in this directory with the tutorial.

 To get started, review the [prerequisites](#prerequisites).
-Next, follow the steps in the tutorial to deploy the VMware cluster and add-on pack.
+Next, follow the steps in the tutorial to deploy a VMware cluster and add-on pack.
 Use the [terraform.tfvars](./terraform.tfvars) file to provide the required variables.
-Once you populate the variables, you can deploy the VMware cluster and add-on pack.

 ## Prerequisites

-You will need the following things before getting started:
+You will need the following items before getting started:

 1. A Palette API key.
 2. A VMware PCG added to your Palette account.